Madhan-sukumar/Packages/README.md

 # Packages
-This contanins Practice session of all essential DS/ML packages
+This contains Practice session of all essential DS/ML packages